bodoque007/Spring-BOOT/crudMVCDemo/README.md

 2. Clone this repository.
 3. Go to the repository's location
 4. Configure your MySQL database details in the application (By default, "root" user with password "root" with database on localhost:3306) and execute the script on "sql-scripts" folder to set up the example database.
-5Run the application using Maven:
+5. Run the application using Maven:
    ```bash
    mvn spring-boot:run
 6. By default, the main site is on http://localhost:8080/employees/list URL, in which you can add, delete and update the entities (employees).